fiberseq/FIRE/README.md

 ## Installation and Usage

-See the [docs](https://fiberseq.github.io/fire/fire.html) for detailed installation and usage instructions.ß
+See the [docs](https://fiberseq.github.io/fire/fire.html) for detailed installation and usage instructions.